NoraArcher/AmateurSteg-2022a/PRESENTATION.md

 written in a cursive few machines could ever discern.

 ## Why Is This Tool Useful?
 It's great for finding flags!
-These stesolve tools might not come up in most day-to-day cybersecurity work, but in the idealized dream of cybersecurity work that involves international espionage and subliminal messaging, stegsolve could mean life or death.
+These stegsolve tools might not come up in most day-to-day cybersecurity work, but in the idealized dream of cybersecurity work that involves international espionage and subliminal messaging, stegsolve could mean life or death.